typedef struct _FILEJ2KOPTIONS

 Error resilience for transmission in noisy environments, such as wireless and the Internet.

 Some functions which take this structure as a parameter require that the structure be initialized prior to the function call.
 You must set the uStructSize member to the total size, in bytes, of the structure.
-Use the sizeof() macro to calculate this value.
+Use the sizeof() operator to calculate this value.
 Functions that do not require the structure to be initialized will take the total size of the structure, in bytes, as an additional function parameter.

 Using this structure with FILE_CMW or FILE_TIF_CMW files: